globe-swiss/phaenonet-client/README.md

-# Phaenonet Client
+# PhaenoNet Client

 This project is the web-client application for the phenology observation offer [PhaenoNet](https://www.phaenonet.ch) by [GLOBE Switzerland](https://www.globe-swiss.ch).

 ## Environment

-Phaenonet is set up with two Firebase projects instances.
+PhaenoNet is set up with two Firebase projects instances.
 These projects have a separate Firestore and storage instance as well as access rules.

 - [phaenonet](https://console.firebase.google.com/u/0/project/phaenonet/overview) as the production instance
 - [phaenonet-test](https://console.firebase.google.com/u/0/project/phaenonet/overview) as the test instance